-The Don Tony Show 2/11/23: Canada Says No To Uso; Magic Mike XXXXL w/Otis?
+The Don Tony Show 2/11/23: Magic Mike XXXXL w/Otis?
 WWE Movie Parodies Returning!
 Seth Rollins & Paul Heyman Go Seed Planting; AEW Production Fail; Bray Wyatt Injured; Shayna Baszler vs Ronda Rousey At WrestleMania 39?

 - From Pulp Fiction to Basic Instinct: DT looks back at every WWE Hollywood Movie Parody from WrestleMania 21.
 Which was your favorite? (pics)

 - WWE SmackDown results (2/10/23): Jey Uso and Ronda Rousey return..
 Usos retain SmackDown Tag Team Titles..
-Gunther gets a new Number 1 contender for US Title.
+Gunther gets a new Number 1 contender for US Title

-- The Usos are still unable to travel into Montreal (Canada) for WWE SmackDown & Elimination Chamber

 - WWE bringing back Hollywood Movie Parodies for WrestleMania 39